zheeeng/export-from-json/README.md

 | processor   | false    | (content: string, type: ExportType, fileName: string) => any | default to a front-end downloader
 | withBOM     | false    | boolean | Add BOM(byte order mark) meta to CSV file.
 BOM is expected by `Excel` when reading UTF8 CSV file.
 It is default to false.

-You can also reference these export types through a mounted field `types`:
+You can also reference these exported types through a mounted static field `types`, e.g.

 ```js
 exportFromJSON({ data: jsonData, fileName: 'data', exportType: exportFromJSON.types.csv })